 The Inland Northwest Insights Hub, lauched in 2018, is a collaborative effort between regional grantmaking foundations, community health experts and social service providers that serve counties throughout the Inland Northwest.
 The Hub is supported by contributions from the Lewis-Clark Valley Healthcare Foundation, Syringa Hospital, Idaho Community Foundation, and Innovia Foundation.

 CARES provided data to a healthcare strategy team at Guidehouse for analysis and use in a needs assessment.

 The Building Regional Resilience Hub provides communities across the nation with tools and resources to create and enact a resilience plan.
 Using a research-based index system, the Building Regional Resilience Hub helps communities easily identify and compare counties based on their relative resiliency and vulnerability to the country as a whole.

-Provided data to the Springfield-Greene County Health Department for analysis and use in a community health needs assessment.
+CARES provides data to the Springfield-Greene County Health Department for analysis and use in their community health needs assessment.

 This report examines racial disparity in Columbia (MO) Police Department traffic stops across varying levels of geography, age and sex, the reasons for initiating post-stop searches, post-search outcomes, and factors that predict the likelihood that a stopped driver is Black.
 Disparity, discrimination, and racial bias in policing have been historically, and continue to be, an important policy issue.